doctorsketch/doctorsketch/README.md

 ## 👤 About Me

 I'm a self-taught developer with a passion for building practical tech solutions that address real-world challenges.
 Coming from a unique background, my path in tech is defined by resilience, self-discipline, and a drive to learn continuously.
 I take pride in having completed several projects from initial concept to full deployment.
-My work spans web development, data engineering, and machine learning, tailored to help organizations and charities achieve meaningful impact.
+My work spans web development, data engineering, and machine learning, tailored to help organisations and charities achieve meaningful impact.

 ## 💼 Professional Background